Orlando Stadium

-Orlando Stadium is a multi-purpose stadium in Soweto, a suburb of Johannesburg, in Gauteng province in South Africa.
-It is the home venue for Orlando Pirates Football Club, a professional soccer team that plays in the Premier Soccer League.
+Orlando Stadium is a multi-purpose stadium in Soweto, a township in Johannesburg, in Gauteng province in South Africa.
+It is the home venue for Orlando Pirates Football Club, a professional soccer team that plays in the Premier Soccer League and owned by the City of Johannesburg.

-Orlando Stadium has hosted MTN 8 Cup Final and a Nedbank Cup Final.
+Orlando Stadium has hosted an MTN 8 Cup Final and a Nedbank Cup Final.

 Today

-It is currently used mostly for football matches, as the home stadium of Orlando Pirates FC of the Premier Soccer League, and was intended to be utilized, as a training field, for teams participating in the 2010 FIFA World Cup after it was completely rebuilt and reopened on 22 November 2008.
+It is currently used mostly for football matches, as the home stadium of Orlando Pirates FC of the Premier Soccer League, and was intended to be utilized as a training field for teams participating in the 2010 FIFA World Cup after it was completely rebuilt to FIFA specifications and reopened on 22 November 2008.
 In addition to the stadium capacity of 36,761 people, there is an auditorium for 200 people, 120 hospitality suites, a gymnasium and a conference centre.

 History

 The stadium was originally built for the Johannesburg Bantu Football Association and it had a seating capacity of 24,000 and cost £37,500 to construct.
 It was opened by the Minister for Bantu development, MC de Wet Nel, and Ian Maltz who was then Mayor of Johannesburg on 2 May 1959.

 Although intended for football the stadium has been used for concerts by the Jazz musicians Molombo and by the O'Jays.
 Boxing matches were also staged including the 1975 victory of Elijah 'Tap Tap' Makhatini over the world welterweight and middleweight champion Emile Griffith.

 On 16 June 1976, thousands of black students marched to Orlando Stadium to protest at having to learn the Afrikaans language.
 It was intended to be a rally and although it was organised some of the students only joined the protest on the day.
 It was planned to be a peaceful protest by the Soweto Students’ Representative Council's (SSRC) Action Committee.
 The marchers got as far as their last meeting point when the police and tear gas arrived.
 The day ended in deaths and this was the start of the Soweto Uprising.

 In 1978, the Orlando Pirates took on Phil Venter who had been the first White National Football Association player to play for a black side.
 He was soon joined by another white player Keith Broad.

 In 1995, the stadium played host to the funeral of African National Congress stalwart, Joe Slovo, as well as that of Walter Sisulu in 2003 where Thabo Mbeki, Nelson Mandela, Joaquim Chissano of Mozambique, Robert Mugabe of Zimbabwe, and Pakalitha Mosisili of Lesotho were among the mourners.